 No!
 Of course not!

 Our consultations are always free.
-We just want to get to know you and know what issues you might be facing.
-We want you to know as much as possible about your case.
+We want to get to know you and know what issues you might be facing.
+We also want you to know as much as possible about your possible treatment.

 Most people develop an orthodontic problem, also called a malocclusion or “bad bite,” in the course of their lifetime.
 Without treatment, these conditions can cause uneven tooth wear, increased vulnerability to dental decay, jaw problems, and a host of other issues.
 Most malocclusions can be grouped into a set of common orthodontic problems – all of which we can correct at our office through orthodontic treatments like braces and Invisalign.

 The most common reason for braces, crowding occurs when there isn’t enough room in the dental arch to accommodate the teeth.
-This causes the teeth to grow in crooked, making it difficult to properly clean the teeth and leaving them vulnerable to dental decay.
+This causes the teeth to erupt crooked, making it difficult to clean the teeth properly and leaving them vulnerable to dental decay.

 Underbite occurs when the lower jaw sits in front of the upper jaw, usually due to a misaligned jaw.
 This can cause tooth wear and persistent jaw issues.